marta-rakowska/qa_manual_challenge/README.md

 #### *What is this app for?*

+OLX is an app for buying and selling.
+You can get rid of unwanted items or buy something you need.
+You can find there both new and used things.
+The app offers secure payments and cheap shipping.
+There are also job advertisements so it can be useful if you are looking for a job or an employee.

 #### *Who is the end user of this app?*

+The end user of this app can be anyone regardless of age and gender.
+Everyone can find something interesting in this app.

 #### *Is the app user-friendly?*

+In my opinion this app is user-friendly but I've been useing it for a long time and I got used to it.
+As far as I know, for some people "Kup z przesyłką" option is not very intuitive.

 #### *How would you improve the app?
 Do you have any idea for a new functionality?*

+For me the greatest drawback of this app is the fact that when you sell something the advertisement is still visible in the app.
+People can no longer buy this item through OLX but you have to remove the advertisement manually and it is annoying when you sell more things.
+It would be great if there was a functionality that allows to remove an advertisement while confirming a sale.

 #### *What are the differences between testing web and native applications?*

+Testing web and native applications require two completely different approaches.
+While testing native applications testers should pay attention to different aspects, such as battery consumption or screen resolution.

 ### Subtask 4️⃣